keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### **Induction**

 - Simple apprehension, plus induction is used to form basic propositions:
-- grass is green, tables are hard, the sky is blue, Mom is kind, Fido is soft.
+- Grass is green, tables are hard, the sky is blue, Mom is kind, Fido is soft.

--
+> Every swan I have seen is white...
+And I've seen thousands!
+Therefore...

+</section><section data-markdown>

+### **Induction**

+Some different types of induction:

+> - Generalizations: the Chinese work hard at math
+> - Statistics: 30% of Americans are overweight but not obese
+> - Categorical statements: ducks lay eggs
+> - Generics: humans have 32 teeth

+* Induction admits of exceptions!
+* Some Chinese don't work hard at math.
+40% of Americans are obese; drakes do not lay eggs; and some people have lost teeth or genetically have extra teeth.

+</section><section data-markdown>

+### **Generalizations**

+* We tend to favor negative or dangerous generalizations:

+> Always wear repellent; mosquitos carry malaria

+Only true of a tiny fraction of mosquitos... but because it's dangerous, it sticks in the mind.

+> I would never move there; that neighborhood has high crime.

+LA has a violent crime rate of about 2% (i.e., maybe once a week)...
+6 days of perfect peace, and yet it sticks in the mind!

+* When it pays to err on the side of caution, we favor generalizations.

 </section><section data-markdown>